soumya997/Blog/content/article/gotmyfirstcamera.md

 I'm going to be testing this out over the next few weeks and showing off some picture.
 I'll put them up on here eventually!!

 I am wanting to do more vidoes where I can talk to you... my audience.
-I got this because I wanted to give you all the best quality I can, not only in quality of the shots I take and audio I capture but I am alwasy striving to push the best substance.
+I got this because I wanted to give you all the best quality I can, not only the quality of the shots I take and audio I capture but I am alwasy striving to push the best substance.

 I'll be posting more frequently this year so stay tuned.